predictiveworks/cdap-spark/works-text/docs/POSChunker-sparkcompute.md

 # POS Chunker

 ## Description

-This machine learning plugin represents the building stage
+This machine learning plugin represents a transformation stage that extracts meaningful phrases from text documents.
+Phrase extraction is based on patterns of part-of-speech tags.
+This stage requires a trained Spark NLP "Part-of-Speech model".

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.